Guardians of the Galaxy: Cosmic Rewind at Epcot: Opening & Info

 Guardians of the Galaxy: Cosmic Rewind is a Marvel-themed roller coaster under construction at Epcot.
-This attraction will be the first of its kind at Walt Disney World, and is one of the biggest additions for the 50th Anniversary.
-This covers everything you need to know about the ride: when it’s likely to open (and whether it’ll bedelayed), concept art, and answers to frequently asked questions about this upcoming WDW thrill ride.
+This first-of-its-kind attraction is the biggest addition of Walt Disney World’s 50th Anniversary.
+This covers everything you need to know about the ride: when it’ll open, concept art, details, and more.
+(Updated April 27, 2022.)

-Guardians of the Galaxy: Cosmic Rewind will be the first other-world showcase pavilion at Epcot.
-The adventure starts in the “Galaxarium,” a planetarium-like exhibition that explores the similarities and mysteries of the formation of Earth’s galaxy and Xandar.
+Regardless, Guardians of the Galaxy: Cosmic Rewind starts in the “Galaxarium,” a planetarium-like exhibition that explores the similarities and mysteries of the formation of Earth’s galaxy and Xandar.

 The conceit is that the Nova Corps have arrived on earth (that’s a Star Blaster parked out front) and are inviting guests to learn more about the treasures Xandar has to share.
 The premise is likely to be that the main building houses a science museum type exhibition.